 Many breast centers are elevating the patient experience by adopting the ambiance you find at a day spa.
 These “spa-like” environments are one of the most common responses as to how a center is improving patient experience.
 From soft robes and lighting, to mellow voices and music, maintaining a calm and relaxing environment can help reduce patients’ anxieties.

-Also, consider giving patients a gel cold pack to use before and after a biopsy or minor procedure to reduce discomfort.
+Consider giving patients a gel cold pack to use before and after a biopsy or minor procedure to reduce discomfort.
 The PDC Spee-D-Cool Gel packs have soft, rounded edges that conform naturally to a woman’s anatomy to provide 30 minutes of soothing cold therapy.
 They can even be customized to include branding!
-Order a FREE SAMPLE today.

 3D Mammography Equipment Improves Patient Experience

-Approval and implementation of new equipment and systems is oftentimes a time-consuming process, however, it’s often deemed the most important step in improving patient experience.
-Reducing unnecessary callbacks is the aim for all facilities and up-to-date equipment greatly assists this goal.
-The adoption of 3D mammography has been rapidly increasing in the last few years, due to the abundance of research conducted showing a lower false positive rate, higher detection rate, as well as the FDA approval of Hologic’s Genius™ 3D Mammography exam that proves superior for women with dense breasts.
-It’s no wonder that many facilities link patient experience to offering the most advanced equipment.
+Approval and implementation of new equipment and systems is oftentimes directly linked to a positive patient experience.
+Up-to-date equipment, such as 3D Mammography Equipment, can help reduce unnecessary callbacks.
+The adoption of 3D mammography has been rapidly increasing due to research showing it leads to a lower false positive rate and higher detection rate.
+Additionally, the FDA approval of Hologic’s Genius™ 3D Mammography exam that proves superior for women with dense breasts has increased the equipment’s adoption rate.

 Whether your facility has implemented these popular methods, or has created or adopted other approaches and processes, PDC Healthcare would love to hear about what’s going on in your center.
 Give us a call at 800.435.4242 or contact us online and share what you’re working on.
 We may be able to help and your facility could be featured in an upcoming article.